AllenYGY/DataBase-Management-System-Project/README.md

 - For courier station managers, features such as status updates, site information management, and access to comprehensive historical logs can effectively manage packages.
 The ability to transfer parcels between sites ensures a smooth flow of parcels through the logistics network.

 - In addition, administrators benefit from a centralized view of workstation status and a complete package history, allowing them to monitor and optimize overall system performance.

+## Database Size

+- customer: 200000 records.
+- courier admin: 50000 records.
+- admin: 500   records. *(There's no need to have 10,000 administrators)*
+- parcel：15000 records.
+- courier station：5000  records. *(There are only about 5,000 in the whole country)*
+- email and phone table are the same size as its main(customer,  courier admin,  admin) table

 ## Workload